lukiwieser/swaparoo/README.md

 The cool thing is, that these pools are based on quite simple math formulas, and no complex logic is needed like pricing oracles.
 The exact type of math used as basis is a special form of a [Constant Function Market Maker](https://en.wikipedia.org/wiki/Constant_function_market_maker) called *Constant Product Market Maker*.

+*Technical Details:*

+The smart contracts are written in Solidity for the Ethereum blockchain, using Truffle as a framework for developing & testing the contracts.
+The frontend uses Angular & Web3.js.
+Typechain is used to generate typescript types for the truffle testcases and frontend.

 ## Getting started